WeiDUorg/weidu/README-WeiDU-Changes.txt

     suddenly doesn't work on a standard Win32 machine.
   * ADD_CRE_EFFECT doesn't break files using EFFv1.
   * IS_INSTALLED_AFTER added.
-  * ADD_KIT fails if it's installing more than the supported 255 kits.
   * ADD_SPELL warns if it's ignoring the constraint list (only in MODDER mode).
   * ADD_SPELL checks spell.ids to avoid duplicating spells (see readme), and provides a way to disable the older spell (if it's of different level) or